jon-alamo/ssl-on-docker/README.md

 # nginx-docker-letsencrypt
-Basic boilerplate to combine let's encrypt certbot and nginx in a docker environment
+Basic boilerplate to create SSL certificates from letsencrypt for your host with auto-renewal combining certbot and nginx in a docker-compose environment.

+This repo is intended to be used with projects which use of docker-compose and nginx.

 ## how-to